 ISO 9001:2008, multiple food and sugar industry certifications and accreditations:

 United Nations (UN) Food and Agriculture Organization (FAO) Sugarmark

 Bee Farmers Association

 Our modern custom-built factory features advanced filtration and detection equipment that safeguards products during the production process, and our unrelenting focus is on assuring the safety of all the products entering and leaving the factory.

 Our workforce is our most valuable asset.
-To maintain and grow the value of our employees, we invest in learning and development.
+To maintain and grow the value of our employees, we invest in learning and development, alongside promoting other values such as gender equality.
 This investment includes vocational training, refresher courses and other support as needed.
 Production employees are multi-skilled, enabling them to work in more than one area.
-New human rights, anti-slavery and whistleblowing policies have been created and implemented.
-Recent SEDEX Members Ethical Trade Audit (SMETA) audits – which are a customer driven requirement – demonstrate our commitment to the ethical treatment of our employees and those of our suppliers and partners.
+Human rights, anti-slavery and whistleblowing policies are in place.
+SEDEX Members Ethical Trade Audit (SMETA) audits – which are a customer driven requirement – demonstrate our commitment to the ethical treatment of our employees and those of our suppliers and partners.

 In addition to ISO 14001, our factory was designed and built with sustainability and resource optimisation incorporated, resulting in significant resource savings, when compared with the previous site, since it began operation in 2012.

 Waste streams are monitored constantly and measures are taken to ensure as little waste as possible goes to landfill.
 Since March 2017: